 Peer Roundtables and Chats

 National RTAP Peer Roundtables and Chats began in 2018.
-Peer Roundtables take place every other month and are informal discussions and open information exchange of issues affecting Transit Managers, State RTAP Managers, Tribal Transit Managers, State DOT Managers, and other groups.
-Roundtables are hosted on GoToMeeting, with no registration required, and are moderated by National RTAP staff and are not recorded, but notes are taken.
-There will always be preselected topics for discussion to start off the session, and attendees are welcome to bring their questions.
+Peer Roundtables take place every other month and are informal discussions and open information exchange of issues affecting Transit Managers, State RTAP Managers, State DOT Managers, Tribal Transit Managers, and other groups.
+Roundtables are hosted on GoToMeeting, with no registration required.
+They are moderated by National RTAP staff and are not recorded, but notes are taken.
+There will always be some preselected topics for discussion, but attendees are welcome to bring their questions.

-Quarterly Peer Twitter Chats are open to anyone with a Twitter account.
+Quarterly Twitter Chats are open to anyone with a Twitter account.
 No registration is required, and a unique hashtag, such as #TransitMarketingMatters, will be set up so participants can follow the chat.
 Chats are moderated by National RTAP staff, Review Board Members and other experts in the field, and have been held on topics including #RuralTransitHeroes and #Every1OnTheBus.
 Chat transcripts and summaries are posted following the chat.

-The National RTAP Peer Call Series was held from 2015-2018.
-Peer Calls were an opportunity to share questions, challenges, and solutions on a specific topic in rural and tribal transit.
-They were not formal presentations, but a time for information sharing and discussion of mutual issues.
-The calls were usually facilitated by peers with experience or knowledge in the topic area, but sometimes an industry expert helped answer questions or guided the discussion.
-To listen to recordings of previous calls, go to the Peer Roundtables and Chats page.
+National RTAP Peer Calls were held from 2015-2018 and were an opportunity to share questions, challenges, and solutions on a specific topic in rural and tribal transit.
+They were not formal presentations, but were usually facilitated by peers with experience in the topic area or an industry expert.
+The calls were recorded and slides and any notes are provided on our website.